azavea/raster-vision/docs/experiments.rst

 *rv.CHIP_CLASSIFICATION*

 In chip classification, the goal is to divide the scene up into a grid of cells and classify each cell.
-This task is good for getting a rough idea of where certain objects are located, or where non-object "stuff" (such as grass) is located.
+This task is good for getting a rough idea of where certain objects are located, or where indiscrete "stuff" (such as grass) is located.
 It requires relatively low labeling effort, but also produces spatially coarse predictions.
 In our experience, this task trains the fastest, and is easiest to configure to get "decent" results.

 Object Detection
 ^^^^^^^^^^^^^^^^